DevelAngel/swayr/README.md

 sends them to the demon which executes them.

 Right now, there are these subcommands:
+* `switch-to-urgent-or-lru-window` switches to the next window with urgency hint (if any) or to the last recently used window.
 * `switch-window` displays all windows in the order urgent first, then last-recently-used, focused last and focuses the selected.
-* `quit-window` displays all windows and quits the selected one.
-* `switch-to-urgent-or-lru-window` switches to the next window with urgency hint (if any) or to the last recently used window.
 * `switch-workspace` displays all workspaces in LRU order and switches to the selected one.
 * `switch-workspace-or-window` displays all workspaces and their windows and switches to the selected workspace or window.
+* `quit-window` displays all windows and quits the selected one.
 * `quit-workspace-or-window` displays all workspaces and their windows and allows to quit either the selected workspace (all its windows) or the selected window.
+* `move-focused-to-workspace` moves the currently focused window or container to another workspace selected with the menu program.
+Non-matching input of the form `#w:<workspace>` where the hash and `w:` shortcut are optional can be used to move it to a new workspace.
 * `next-window (all-workspaces|current-workspace)` & `prev-window
   (all-workspaces|current-workspace)` focus the next/previous window in
   depth-first iteration order of the tree.
 The argument `all-workspaces` or